poole/hyde/_posts/2016-08-30-social-media-impocalypse.md

 ---
 layout: post
-title: 'v4: Social Media Impocalypse'
+title: 'Social Media Impocalypse (v4)'
 tags: [hydejack]
 description: >
   This release adds *a lot* of social media icons and introduces a new default layout.